K-RT-Dev/K-AVT/readme.md

+# Development canceled
+This project has been discontinued due to several technical limitations that did not generate a user-friendly product.
+A new version of this same project is under development.
+A link to the repository will be published soon.

 # About
 K-AVT is a tool for translating games through image analysis and automatic translators.
 It is primarily designed to translate visual novels from Japanese into English or Spanish.
 It is currently a proof of concept and is in alpha.